Raylen Lanktree –

 Owner / Performer

 Raylen graduated from the Victoria Academy of Dramatic Arts in 2015, with a diploma in Acting for Film and TV.
-She has since gone back to school, and is currently enrolled in an Early Learning and Care program, and is set to graduate in 2022 and obtain her Early Childhood Educator certification.
+She has since gone back to school, and is currently enrolled in an Early Learning and Care program, and is set to graduate in 2024 and obtain her Infant and Toddler Early Childhood Educator certification.
 She also works as a nanny and in after-school care, as well as leading day camps and summer camps at elementary and middle schools.

 Raylen has been involved with Enchanted Fables since 2015, both as a performer and then as a manager, and is excited and honoured to step into the role of company owner as of October 2021!